Foot problems are often more common among people who suffer from diabetes.

 Neuropathy can cause the affected area to hurt, but can just as easily cause a total lack of feeling where heat or cold cannot be told apart.

 The latter can lead to various other problems with your feet as you may not feel when something is hurting your foot.
-You might get a cut, blister, or other injury without noticing it!
+You might get a cut, blister, or other injuries without noticing it!
 In this way, a foot injury might go untreated and then it can become infected.

 - Foot Skin Changes

 Changes in the skin on the feet can be a big consequence of nerve damage, as the nerves that control the oil and moisture in the feet no longer work the way they should.

 The best way to manage this is to dry your feet after bathing, and then seal the remaining moisture in with a thin coat of plain petroleum jelly or plain hand cream.

 Be careful not to put too much of it between your toes, as too much moisture here can lead to infection.

 Diabetics are much more prone to calluses on their feet, and the calluses also tend to build up faster.
 This happens due to the fact that the undersides of the feet are high-pressure areas.

 Therapeutic shoes or inserts can go a long way in helping to sooth the discomfort or pain of calluses underneath your feet.

 If calluses are not trimmed, they may become very thick and later break down and turn into ulcers (which are open sores).
 You should never try to trim them yourself, as this may increase the chance of them turning into ulcers or leading to an infection.